Remote State Estimation over a Wearing Channel: Information Freshness vs. Channel Aging: Introduction

 Our main contributions are as follows.
 We formulate an optimization problem to minimize the average estimation error over a wearing channel.
 The channel reliability is modeled as a decreasing function of age, which grows with time and usage.
 It is possible to renew the channel at the cost of downtime.
-This problem is a Markov decision process (MDP) with a countably infinite state space that features two \emph{dependent} age processes: the \emph{Age of Information (AoI)} and the \emph{Age of Channel (AoC)}.
-We show the existence of an AoC-monotone optimal policy; that is, the optimal policy is weakly increasing in AoC for any fixed AoI.
-We exploit these findings and propose a structured policy iteration algorithm to find the optimal policy with reduced computation overhead.
+This problem is a semi-Markov decision process (SMDP) with a countably infinite state space that features two dependent age processes: the \emph{Age of Information} (AoI) and the \emph{Age of Channel} (AoC).
+We show the existence of an AoC-monotone optimal policy; that is, the optimal policy is weakly increasing (from idle to transmit to renewal) in AoC for any fixed AoI.
+Building on these findings, we propose a structure-aware algorithm to compute the optimal solution with reduced computation overhead.